 ANNA KOZAK Violin

 Anna has been a member of the Alberta Baroque Ensemble since 2003, performing as an Associate Concertmaster, chamber musician and soloist.
-Baroque music has always had a special place in her heart and this past summer Anna had the privilege to be a participant at the Tafelmusik Summer Institute in Toronto, a two week intensive course in baroque repertoire and performance practice.
-There, she had the opportunity to work and study with Jeanne Lamon, Elisa Citterio and other wonderful Tafelmusik musicians.
+Baroque music has always had a special place in her heart and in 2019 Anna had the privilege to be a participant at the Tafelmusik Summer Institute in Toronto, a two-week intensive course in baroque repertoire and performance practice.
+There, she had the opportunity to work and study with Jeanne Lamon, Elisa Citterio and other Tafelmusik musicians.

-Anna believes that musician’s life wouldn’t be complete without the connectedness one feels when rehearsing or performing in a smaller group with other musicians.
-It is that belief that has made her an active and sought after chamber musician all her life, from being a founding member of Onyx String Quartet to being a Principal Second Violin in the newly formed Chamber Orchestra of Edmonton.
+Anna believes that a musician’s life wouldn’t be complete without connecting with other musicians in smaller and more intimate chamber music settings.
+It is that belief that has made her an active and sought-after chamber musician throughout her career, from being a founding member of Onyx String Quartet to being the Principal Second Violin in the Chamber Orchestra of Edmonton.

 Anna has the privilege to perform on a violin made in Florence in 1770 by Giovanni Battista Gabrielli.